 Button position

-To position the Google Pay button on your own, you need to create and specify the div
+To position the Google Pay button as needed, create and specify the div

 .
 Then, pass the value of the created container to the containerId